2020 Kia Seltos Long Term Ownership Review

 Being the top variant of the time, Kia offered their best.
 A 10.25-inch touchscreen, slightly oriented to the driver.
 The owners did not opt for any protective layer to safeguard the screen.
 As such, there are slight signs of usage when the screen is off.
 However, turn it on, and the display is crystal clear and sharp.

 The available UVO OS is satisfactory and fulfills all the typical requirements.
 However, the ease of use and versatility of Android Auto and Apple CarPlay are much better.
-The UVO OS also has small faults, as sometimes the screen’s response time becomes slow, but the owners report that to be an isolated event.
-Furthermore, the navigation and map app is outdated, not showing some roads and highways.
-These roads and highways are not new, like the Delhi-Meerut highway.
+The UVO OS also has small faults, as sometimes the screen’s response time becomes slow, but the owners report that to be few and far between.
+However, the issue of the screen becoming barely responsive is promiment and everpresent in one app, Navigation.
+Inputing anything in become practically undoable, rather than just tedious.

 For Apple CarPlay and Android Auto, the USB port seems to be picky about the cable you can use.
 Cables that normally support both charging and data transfer don't always work here.